 Research programs or ideas

 There are three different types of GO Your Way programs: take classes abroad, volunteer/intern or self-design an experience.
 To start looking for programs, consider places that you've always wanted to visit or issues that you're interested in learning more about.

 Schedule a meeting with an advisor in the GO Program office.
 You will complete an initial advising application online based on the type of GO Your Way program you are interested in.
 Then use the online link to schedule an advising appointment.

 Submit your proposal

-After your meeting, apply to GO.
+After your meeting, you will submit a GO Your Way application.
 The application includes a series of essay questions that describe your study away plans and how they fulfill the GO requirement.